Mathics3/mathics-core/FUTURE.rst

 -------------

-Sometime around release 4.0.0, all of the code related to producing documentation in LaTeX and in Mathics Django, and running doctests will be split off and put into its own git repository.
+Sometime around release 4.0.0, all of the code related to producing documentation in LaTeX and in Mathics3 Django, and running doctests will be split off and put into its own git repository.

 I've spent a lot of time banging on this to try to get to be